epiecs/phpmiko/README.md

 cd /tmp && pwd only runs pwd if the previous command (cd /tmp) returns status 0 (command successfull)

 This way the user still has enough flexibility.
 It would have been easy to just implode all the commands with ;
-or && but that would make this library to opiniated imho.
+or && but that would make this library to opinionated imho.

 ```php
 echo $device->cli([